8 Wildfire Spread Prediction

 How can we model wildfire spread with machine learning?
 When using satellites, we get a “fire” map, a binary map that says fire yes or no for each pixel.
 This requires some pre-processing, since thermal satellites measure heat on a scale, so we have to apply a threshold and remove false positives like burnings form industry plants (e.g., controlled burnings of methane).
 For this use case, however, the data pre-processing of the raw satellite images into binary fire maps is already done.

 Since we are interested in modeling wildfire spread over time, we need binary fire maps for two points in time, for example, on day t and on day t+1.
 The fire map on t+1 is our outcome.
-So the prediction task looks like this:
+So the prediction task looks like in Figure 8.1.

 However, we don’t only want to predict fire at t+1 from the fires at t, but use additional information, like the elevation profile, the wind strengths, the dryness, and so on.
 We can spatially represent this information as images of the same size as the fire map at time t.

-This makes the input an “image” or rather a 3-dimensional Tensor with the dimensions longitude, latitude, and features.
+This makes the input an “image” or rather a 3-dimensional tensor with the dimensions longitude, latitude, and features.
 A regular image typically has three features, like red, green, and blue channels, but we will work with many more.
-The prediction task itself can be seen as a segmentation task, because we segment our Tensor into fire vs. no fire at time t+1:
+The prediction task itself can be seen as a segmentation task, because we segment our tensor into fire vs. no fire at time t+1, as visualized in Figure 8.2.

 The “Next Day Wildfire Spread” data

-Fortunately, there is already data available to train such a segmentation model.
-Huot et al. (2022) collected and published the “Next Day Wildfire Spread” dataset.
+To train a wildfire spread prediction model, we need data.
+Fortunately, there is already data available: Huot et al. (2022) collected and published the “Next Day Wildfire Spread” dataset.
 The dataset is published in multiple places, one being Kaggle. .
 It’s published with a CC-BY 4.0 license, meaning you are allowed to mix and adapt it, even use it commercially, as long as you attribute the authors.

-This is inside the Next Day Wildfire Data:
+The authors created the dataset with Google Earth Engine.
+Here is what’s inside the Next Day Wildfire Data:

 • Each fire event has two snapshots, one at time t, one at t+1.